BrettSoden/BrettSoden.github.io/index.md

 ## **Introduction**
-   Hello my name is Brett Soden, and I started attending SNHU's computer science in the summer of 2019.
+   Hello my name is Brett Soden, and I started attending SNHU's computer science two years ago.
    This gitHub pages account is meant to provide an electronic portfolio from which I finish my final project for CS-499 and compelete my Bachelor's degree in computer science.